-Transmissive x-ray can be used to document several potential defects.
+Transmissive, real-time x-ray using a tilt function can be used to document several potential defects during BGA inspection.
 Solder bridges are the most common defect which can be detected by this technique.
 Gross voids can be seen at greater power and magnification levels.
-In addition the concentricity, pitch, circularity and solder ball diameter can also be measures as part of the BGA inspection process.
-However BGA x-ray inspection has limited ability to detect opens.
+In addition the concentricity, pitch, circularity and solder ball diameter can also be measured as part of the BGA inspection process.
+With the proper equipment which either tilts the sample or the detector even head in pillow defects can be noted.
+However, BGA inspection via x-ray has limited ability to detect opens.

 Yields for reworked BGAs have been established at greater than 95% using a paste printing process.
-Part of this high rework yield is the proper BGA inspection process.
+Part of this high rework yield is by using the proper BGA inspection process to qualify the process and to perform outgoing quality assurance.
 Supplemental SIR testing has shown that reworked components can have the same surface insulation resistance.
 When using the StencilQuik™ rework process SIR testing has shown an increase in surface resistance value by a factor of ten.
 Testing has shown that properly reworked BGAs joints exhibit the same resistance to thermal fatigue as product that has gone through initial assembly.